cunarist/class-transform/README.md

 }
 ```

-You are assuming that you are downloading users of type `User`
-from `users.json` file and may want to write the following code:
+To load JSON data, you would write the following code:

 ```typescript
 let response = await fetch("users.json");